MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.OpenBrowser.md

 ---

-# VisWebPageSettings.OpenBrowser Property (Visio Save As Web)
+# VisWebPageSettings.OpenBrowser property (Visio Save As Web)

 Determines whether the webpage opens in the browser after the drawing is exported to a webpage.
 Read/write.